LITUATUI/pushevs.com/content/posts/max/2023-02-13-domestic-tesla-model-y-dominated-the-german-ev-market-in-january.md

 ---
-title: "Domestic Tesla Model Y dominated the German EV market in January"
+title: "January 2023 - Domestic Tesla Model Y dominated the German EV market"
 slug: "domestic-tesla-model-y-dominated-the-german-ev-market-in-january"
 authors: "maximilianholland"
 date: "2023-02-13"
 categories:
+  - "EV sales"
+tags:
-  - "general"
+  - "Germany"
 images:
-  - "/images/Tesla-Model-Y.avif"
+  - "/ev-sales-images/Germany-flag.avif"
 ---

 Germany saw plugin electric vehicle (EV) share at a low ebb in January, just 15.1%, from 21.6% year on year.
 The one-off low result comes in the shadow of record plugin share in December, ahead of reduced incentives from January 1st; the imbalance will normalise in the coming months.
 Overall auto volumes were 179,225 units, just 2% lower than January 2022, though still well down from pre-Covid seasonal norms.
 The best selling BEV was the Tesla Model Y.